moaazassali/VirtualController/README.md

   Although it is fully functional at the moment, some minor bugs exist such as errors that sometimes popup when resizing on iOS.

-  The server also currently works in a .NET coding environment and not as a standalone exectuble program (.exe file).

   There are more planned features that include:

   1- Full customizability over styling of buttons